tommykwh/TensorFlow-Seq2Seq/README.md

-# Neural Machine Translation
+# TensorFlow-Seq2Seq

-Implement English-to-French translation task by implenting seq2seq, encoder-decoder in RNN layers with Attention mechanism and Beamsearch  inference in TensorFlow 1.3
+Implement English-to-French Neural Machine Translation task by implenting seq2seq, encoder-decoder in LSTM layers with Attention mechanism and Beamsearch inference decoder in TensorFlow 1.3